-Subsection (c).
+Subsection (e).
 Dissolution, termination, disposition of assets, and merger.
-If the charity will terminate or dispose of substantially all of its assets, the charity must notify the

-[attorney general] before the charity gives up control of the assets.
+If the charity will terminate or dispose of substantially all of its assets, the charity must notify the [attorney general] before the charity gives up control of the assets.
 This notice provision gives the [attorney general] time to review the proposed transaction and recommend changes if necessary while the assets can still be reached.
-If the [attorney general] objects to the proposed transaction, the [attorney general] must deliver the objection to the charity in writing and then the charity cannot proceed with the transaction until the [attorney general] consents (presumably after negotiations between the charity and the [attorney general]) or a court approves the transaction.
-This subsection gives the [attorney general] the information needed to work with the charity on an appropriate plan of distribution or other transfer, and then provides for a court determination if the [attorney general] and the charity cannot reach agreement.
+If the [attorney general] objects to the proposed transaction, the [attorney general] must deliver the objection to the charity in writing and then the charity cannot proceed with the transaction until the [attorney general] consents (presumably after negotiations between the charity and the [attorney general] the information needed to work with the charity on an appropriate plan of distribution or other transfer, and then provides for a court determination if the [attorney general] and the charity cannot reach agreement.

-Subsection (d) Probate estate.
+Subsection (dc) Probate estate.
 If a probate estate contains a gift to a charity, the [personal representative] must notify the attorney general of the distribution of an estate that may involve the distribution of charitable assets.
 This provision is necessary, because the public's interest in a charitable bequest may not be protected if an heir contests the will and the [attorney general] does not know that a charitable bequest existed.